AmadeusITGroup/odyssey-reactive-messaging/README.md

 ## Prototyped API

 This section introduces some basic elements.
-Additional concepts are introduced in the following sections with more advance scenario.
+Additional concepts are introduced in the following sections with more advanced scenario.

 ### Message

-A `Message`, here, is exposed as an interface, however *it is implemented by the framework*.
+A `Message` is exposed as an interface, however *it is only implemented by the framework*.
 There is no sub-classing by connector providers.

 A `Message`, along with all what is contained inside it, is a simlpe POJO and can go through reactive streams without any concern.